mdsumner/spex/README.md

 #> max values  : 1
 ```

-Create a simple features POLYGON object from a raster.
+Create a simple features POLYGON data frame from a raster.

 ``` r
 library(spex)